ivernile/ivernile.github.io/_posts/2014-3-3-Hello-World.md

 ### **Decision Boundary**

-To predict which class a knowledge belongs, a threshold are often set.
+To predict which class a data point belongs, a threshold is often set.
 Based upon this threshold, the obtained estimated probability is assessed into classes.
 Say, if predicted_value ≥ 0.5, then classify email as spam else as not spam.
-Decision boundary are often linear or non-linear.
-Polynomial order are often increased to urge complex decision boundary.
+Decision boundary can be linear or non-linear.
+Polynomial order are often increased to get complex decision boundary.

 ### **Cost Function**

 ![](https://res.cloudinary.com/dra6leodq/image/upload/v1629092520/cost_function_of_logistic_regression_uuk3fp.png)

 Figure 3: Cost Function of Logistic Regression

 Why cost function which has been used for linear can&#39;t be used for logistic?

 Linear regression uses mean squared error as its cost function.
-If this is often used for logistic regression, then it will be a non-convex function of parameters (theta).
+If this is used for logistic regression, then it will be a non-convex function of parameters (theta).
 Gradient descent will converge into global minimum as long as the function is convex.

 ![](https://res.cloudinary.com/dra6leodq/image/upload/v1629092519/convex_and_non_convex_functions_jkepda.png)